- Board of Directors

 - Webb, Dr. J, Department of History

-The purpose of the Institute shall be to undertake, sponsor, and publish research within such disciplines and in such parts of the world as are deemed of relevance to Newfoundland and Labrador.
+The purpose of the Institute shall be to undertake, sponsor, and publish research within such disciplines and in such parts of the world as are deemed of relevance to Newfoundland and Labrador and the broader Atlantic world.
 Without limiting the generality of the above, research pertaining directly to social and economic development in Newfoundland and Labrador shall be of special importance.

 The Institute is an integral part of, and not an autonomous appendage, of the University.
 It is so organized that all its officers serve the University in other capacities and it is ultimately responsible to the President and Board of Regents of the University.
 The management of its affairs is vested in an Executive Committee, while the day-to-day responsibilities are in the hands of the Director.
 Since September 2006, the Executive Committee has also served as the Board of Directors of the J.R.
 Smallwood Foundation for Newfoundland and Labrador Studies.